twitter/typeahead.js/doc/jquery_typeahead.md

 * `minLength` – The minimum character length needed before suggestions start getting rendered.
 Defaults to `1`.

+* 'width' - The width changes for responsive web design.
+Defaults to width style in css file.

 ### Datasets

 A typeahead is composed of one or more datasets.
 When an end-user modifies the